knowbee/keep/README.md

 ## Why?

-Keep solve the hustle of forgeting shell commands and having to always google/stackoverflow them wasting time
+Keep solves the hustle of forgeting shell commands and having to always google/stackoverflow them wasting your precious time 😉

 ## Features